JamesChung/reference-docs/rust.md

 ## Errors

+When making your own error type, you need to take a number of steps to make the error type play nicely with the rest of the Rust ecosystem.

+1. Your error type should implement the `std::error::Error` trait, which provides callers with common methods for introspecting error types.
+The main method if interest is `Error::source`, which provides a mechanism to find the underlying cause of an error.
+This is most commonly used to print a backtrace that displays a trace all the way back to the error's root cause.
+2. Your type should implement both `Display` and `Debug` so that callers can meaningfully print your error.
+This is required if you implement the `Error` trait.
+In general, your implementation of `Display` should give a one-line description of what went wrong that can easily be folded into other error messages.
+The display format should be lowercase and without trailing punctuation so that it fits nicely into other, larger error reports. `Debug` should provide a more descriptive error including auxiliary information that may be useful in tracking down the cause of the error, such as port numbers, request identifiers, filepaths, and the like, which `#[derive(Debug)]` is usually sufficient for.
+3. Your type should, if possible, implement both `Send` and `Sync` so that users are able to share the error across thread boundaries.
+If your error type is not thread-safe, you will find that it's almost impossible to use your crate in a multithreaded context.
+Error types that implement `Send` and `Sync` are also much easier to use with the very common `std::io::Error` type, which is able to wrap errors that implement `Error`, `Send`, and `Sync`.
+4. Where possible, your error type should be `'static`.

+> In general, the community consensus is that errors should be rare and therefore should not add much cost to the "happy path".
+For that reason, errors are often placed behind a pointer type, such as a `Box` or `Arc`.
+This way, they're unlikely to add much to the size of the overall `Result` type they're contained within.

+---

+> While `Box<dyn Error + ...>` is an attractive type-erased error type, it counterintuitively does not itself implement `Error`.
+Therefore, consider adding your own `BoxError` type for type erasure in libraries that does implement `Error`.
+---
+> Keep in mind that `()` does not implement the `Error` trait.
+This means that it cannot be type-erased into `Box<dyn Error>` and can be a bit of a pain to use with `?`.
+For this reason, it is often better to define your own unit struct type, implement `Error` for it, and use that as the error instead of `()` in these cases.

+### Propagating Errors

+Rust's `?` operator acts as a shorthand for _unwrap or return early_, for working easily with errors.
+But it also has a few other tricks up its sleeve that are worth knowing about.

+The `?` operator at the time of writing uses `From`, not `Into`.

+1. `?` performs type conversion through the `From` trait.
+In a function that returns `Result<T, E>`, you can use `?` on any `Result<T, X>` where `E: From<X>`.
+Under the hood, the `?` operator calls `From::from` on the error value to convert it to a boxed trait object, a `Box<dyn error::Error>`, which is polymorphic-- that means that lots of different kinds of errors can be returned from the same function because all errors act the same since they all implement the `error::Error` trait.
+2. `?` operator is really just syntax sugar for a trait tentatively called `Try`

 Hint: There are two different possible `Result` types produced within `main()`, which are propagated using `?` operators.
 How do we declare a return type from `main()` that allows both?

-Another hint: under the hood, the `?` operator calls `From::from` on the error value to convert it to a boxed trait object, a `Box<dyn error::Error>`, which is polymorphic-- that means that lots of different kinds of errors can be returned from the same function because all errors act the same since they all implement the `error::Error` trait.
 Check out this section of the book:
 <https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html#a-shortcut-for-propagating-errors-the--operator>

-This exercise uses some concepts that we won't get to until later in the course, like `Box` and the `From` trait.
-It's not important to understand them in detail right now, but you can read ahead if you like.

 Read more about boxing errors:
 <https://doc.rust-lang.org/stable/rust-by-example/error/multiple_error_types/boxing_errors.html>